Marathi Abhimaangeet: The Marathi Asmita Project

 Inamdar began work on the project in 2009.
 He decided to open a portal under the name Marathi Asmita through which he could reach out to the Marathi-speaking populace and incorporate their suggestions and views.

 Inamdar did not want the project to become a political product and hence did not accept any political sponsorship.
 He also refused Uddhav Thackeray's offer of Rs 1.1 million, for it would then become a Shiv Sena song.
 He accepted only Rs 500 each from Uddhav and his partymen, as well as from Raj Thackeray and MNS cadre.

 The entire project was touted as a mass awakening movement and a large percentage of the expenses have been borne by common people, who in some manner wished to contribute towards the song.
 More than 1400 people have generously made monetary contributions.
 Their names have been included the CD booklet.
 The remaining deficit of Rs.
 150,000 was met by Inamdar himself.

 Singers

 For the first time in musical history, more than 450 accomplished singers have come together for a single song.
 112 professional playback singers have sung one line each for this composition.
-From 10-year-old Mugdha Vaishampayan to senior singer Vittal Umap, each singer has lent his or her own special style and presence to make this song a collage of melodious voices.
+From 10-year-old Mugdha Vaishampayan to senior singer Vitthal Umap, each singer has lent his or her own special style and presence to make this song a collage of melodious voices.

 Complete list of singers in order of singing is as follows: